The $\mathcal{M}$-Operator and Uniqueness of Nonlinear Kinetic Equations: Abstract

 \section{Abstract}

 We introduce an $\CalM$-operator approach to establish the uniqueness of continuous or bounded solutions for a broad class of Landau-type nonlinear kinetic equations.
 The specific $\CalM$-operator, originally developed in~\cite{AMSY2020}, acts as a negative fractional derivative in both spatial and velocity variables and interacts in a controllable manner with the kinetic transport operator.
-The novelty of this method is that it bypasses the need for bounds on the derivatives of the solution - an assumption typically required in uniqueness arguments for non-cutoff equations.
-As a result, the method enables working with solutions with low regularity.
+The novelty of this method is that it bypasses the need for bounds on the derivatives of the solution - a condition typically sought after in uniqueness arguments for non-cutoff equations.
+As a result, our method enables us to work with solutions with low regularity.